hongkunyoo/jupyterflow/README.md

-# jupytermoon
+# jupyterflow

-ML pipeline on JupyterHub
+Run workflow on JupyterHub

-## What is jupytermoon
+## What is jupyterflow

 Run [Argo Workflow](https://argoproj.github.io/argo) pipeline on JupyterHub with single command!

 #### For Users
 - No Kubernetes knowledge (YAML) need.
 - No container build & push or deploy.
-- Just run pipeline with single command `jupytermoon`!
+- Just run pipeline with single command `jupyterflow`!

 #### For MLOps Engineer